-Figure 5.
-Attach and position the antennas
+Figure 6.
+Position the antennas

 Position your router

 The router lets you access your network anywhere within the operating range of your WiFi network.
 However, the operating distance or range of your WiFi connection can vary significantly depending on the physical placement of your router.